Apache Atlas is an open source metadata management and governance system designed to help you easily find, organize, and manage data assets.

 Creating a common vocabulary for the data

 Atlas also provides an infrastructure to create and maintain a business glossary to label data assets.
-These can be useful to bringing department- or organization-wide vocabulary on the same page with the data and data users.
+These can be useful for bringing department- or organization-wide vocabulary on the same page with the data and data users.

 Capabilities of Apache Atlas